pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 without feeling any internal conflict?

 If you are unmoved by this question, you might think it is obvious that humans hold contradictory beliefs.
-Yes, but we do not think it is raining _and_ that the sky is clear.
+Ok, but we do not think it is raining _and_ that the sky is clear.
 So, the interesting point is how can our minds hold seemingly contradictory beliefs, such as being pro-science and a believer in homeopathy.
 Is it just because these beliefs are more complex, and that two complex things can never be in complete direct conflict?